sadnessOjisan/blog.ojisan.io/src/contents/20200908-how-to-stripe/index.md

     const card = elements.getElement(CardElement)
     console.log("card", card)

-    // Get a reference to a mounted CardElement.
-Elements knows how
-    // to find your CardElement because there can only ever be one of
-    // each type of element.
     const result = await stripe.confirmCardPayment(secret, {
       payment_method: {
         // FYI: payment_method (https://stripe.com/docs/api/payment_methods)
-        /**
-         * Use Element instances to collect sensitive information in your payment forms.
-         * For a high-level overview of what you can do with elements,
-         * see the Stripe Elements for the web guide.
-         * To create an Element instance, use elements.create.
-         */
         card: card,
         billing_details: {
           name: "user name",